j2l/PRG/wiki/ESTJ.md

 ## The Guardian

 This personality's traits are:
- Pragmatic, supervisor, no patience for [emotions, lazy, inefficient], impliqué (religious, family, friends, work), humor
+Pragmatic, supervisor, no patience for [emotions, lazy, inefficient], impliquÃ© (religious, family, friends, work), humor